BTY: A content production company that interprets creators' rewards through the eyes of a supporter

 Jung Woo-jong, Head of Design, at work

 CEO Park Jeong-hwan: As a maker and content producer, BTW has achieved significant growth through Wadiz.
-We hope many makers experience growing their brands while minimizing riskwithin Wadiz.
+We hope that many makers experience growing their brands while minimizing riskwithin Wadiz.

-CEO Kim Min-kyu: I hope you make effective use of crowdfunding to achieve significant growth.
+CEO Kim Min-kyu: I hope you’ll make effective use of crowdfunding to achieve significant growth.
 From a creator’s perspective, you might expect all inventory to sell out once your product is launched, but in reality, that rarely happens.
 In fact, we sometimes produce and sell products in very small batches to minimize inventory risk.
 There are also situations where we sell out the initial production run and produce more, only to find that sales are lower than expected.
 I think crowdfunding can be a smart way to handle these situations.

 Want to know more about the crowdfunding projects for which BTW created content?